KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 It points not to:
 * Belief → but to realization
-* Authority → but to alignment
+* Deference → but to alignment
 * Salvation → but to transformation

 The time has come.